 2006 Proposed Plan Changes and a Conflict of Interest

-"The Bush administration says it plans sweeping changes in Medicare payments to hospitals that could cut payments by 20 percent to 30 percent for many complex treatments and new technologies," Robert Pear reported in the July 17, 2006, New York Times.
+In 2006, "[t]he Bush administration [said] it [had planned] sweeping changes in Medicare payments to hospitals that could cut payments by 20 percent to 30 percent for many complex treatments and new technologies," according to the New York Times.[13]

 "The changes, the biggest since the current payment system was adopted in 1983, are meant to improve the accuracy of payment rates," Pear wrote.
 "But doctors, hospitals and patient groups say the effects could be devastating."